pymacaron/pages/README.md

 ## Pymacaron: a Python microservive framework

-A python microservice framework based on Swagger and Flask, using docker for packaging and deployable onto AWS/beanstalk, GKE or Google Cloud RUN.
+A python microservice framework based on swagger, pydantic and Flask, using docker for packaging and deployable onto AWS/beanstalk, GKE or Google Cloud RUN.

 ### Pymacaron vs FastAPI